catseye/yoob.js/README.markdown

     be better described as a set of classes for implementing esolangs "and other bizarre things".
 *   does not support unbounded integer values (yet).
+*   will provide classes which are meant to be used as starting points for further modification.
+(It's all public domain, so build on it!)
+For example, Scanner and Parser are meant to be adapted to specific grammars.

 Other things you should know about yoob.js are that it: